About Me

 Machine Learning Cheatsheet

-I write about popular subject topics (mainly sports) using economics and statistics.
+I wrote a few short articules about popular subject topics (mainly sports) using economics and statistics.

 Stanford GSB Research Fellow Econometrics Bootcamp 2019-2021 (1 week bootcamp on econometric methods)